ibexa/documentation-user/docs/content_management/block_reference.md

 On the **Properties** tab, set values in the following fields:

 - **Name** – Enter a name for the page block.
+- **Name displayed on page (optional)** - Enter a name fot the block to be displayed on page.
+- **Recommendations limit** - Set the number of recommendations to be displayed (default = 4).

+Select the **Enable showing only available items** option to display only products that are currently in stock (checked by default).

+## Most popular products in category block

+Displays the most popular products within a selected category.
+Helps identify most popular items within a specific category.
+On the **Properties** tab, set values in the following fields:

+- **Name** – Enter a name for the page block.
-- **Name displayed on page** - Enter a name fot the block to be displayed on page.
+- **Name displayed on page (optional)** - Enter a name fot the block to be displayed on page.
+- **Product category** - Select product categories.
 - **Recommendations limit** - Set the number of recommendations to be displayed (default = 4).

 Select the **Enable showing only available items** option to display only products that are currently in stock (checked by default).